JavaScript-Bits/BigO-Notation/docs/BigO.md

 ## Logarithms
 Sometimes Big O expressions involve more complex mathematical expressions i.e logarithms.

-A logarith is the inverse of exponantiation.
+A logarithm is the inverse of exponentiation.
 Just like division and multiplication are a pair, the two are.
 The logarithm of a number roughly measures the number of times you can divide that number by 2 before you get a value that's less than or equal to 1.

 #### Importance of Logarithms in Big O
-- Certain `Searching Algorithms` have Logarihtmic Time Complexity
+- Certain `Searching Algorithms` have Logarithmic Time Complexity
 - Efficient `Sorting Algorithms` involve Logarithms
 - `Recursion` sometimes involves Logarithmic Space Complexity

-## Analysing Performance of Arrays and Objects in the lense of Big O Notation
+## Analysing Performance of Arrays and Objects in the lens of Big O Notation
 ### Objects
 They are unordered key value pairs